chessquest/chess-quest-web/README.md

 Welcome to Chess Quest!
 This repository contains our frontend Rails app.
 This app makes calls to the [backend Rails API](https://github.com/chessquest/chess-quest), which makes use of a [Sinatra microservice](https://github.com/chessquest/chess-api) to retrieve data from the Chess.com API.

-## Screenshots
+### User Interface

-Placeholder for screenshots of the user interface.
+Placeholder for screenshots/videos/gifs of the user interface.

 ### Built With